Genericon: Problems and issues

-Sleeping on the convention space has become a problem in recent years.
-This is a problem since RPI does not allow loiterers.
+Sleeping on the convention space was a problem, since RPI does not allow loiterers.
 People have been woken up by staff and told to move, or leave campus to sleep elsewhere.

-Challenges have occurred during the MS Paint panel, wherein individual participants have used the panel to display crudely drawn and crude-in-nature images.
-Despite the panel being 18+, a rule has been implemented requiring non-graphic images to be displayed.
+Challenges occurred during the MS Paint panel, wherein individual participants have used the panel to display crudely drawn and crude-in-nature images.
+Despite the panel being 18+, a rule was implemented requiring non-graphic images to be displayed.

-R. K. Milholland has expressed a dislike for the con following his attendance as a guest in 2004.
-Other webcomic artists, however, have claimed to have enjoyed the con in their visits, including Jeffrey T. Darlington, Jeph Jacques and Ananth Hirsh.
+R. K. Milholland expressed a dislike for the con following his attendance as a guest in 2004.
+Other webcomic artists, however, claimed to have enjoyed the con in their visits, including Jeffrey T. Darlington, Jeph Jacques and Ananth Hirsh.